 In my free time I enjoy swimming, social interactions, playing basketball, tutoring and dancing.

-University of Ilorin - BS, Mechanical Engineering
+Undergraduate Degree: University of Ilorin - Bachelor of Science, Mechanical Engineering

 What is your teaching philosophy?